Think only big influencers have the power to reach large audiences? Not anymore.

 Nano-influencers have established themselves as influencers through social media and online communities thanks to the close connection with their followers.

 This is due to the fact that they can offer personalized advice and help.
-Unlike big names, they personally know their most loyal backers and love talking back to them.
+Unlike big names, they personally know their most loyal followers and love talking to them.
 In fact, they are also more likely to answer almost every comment, which is much more personal than giving just one catchphrase answer.

 The result is exceptional trust and strong influence!